Roberto Paci Dalò: Works

 Roberto Paci Dalò has developed a multi-layered language out of his background in sound and visual arts, which combines the spoken language with body and architecture.
 His work uses new technologies in combination with an analysis on classical tragic drama.
 The areas of work of Roberto Paci Dalò includes robotics, cybernetics, man-machine interaction, psychoacoustics, realtime video and sound processing.
 He wrote, composed and directed since 1985 about 40 music-theatre works presented worldwide.
 He composed music for acoustical ensembles, electronics, voices and a large number of radioworks produced by European broadcasting corporations.
 His production of films and videos is regularly presented in international festivals.
 His dramaturgical materials are frequently re-composed in sound and video installations – often site specific and interactive – presented in museums, galleries, and the public space.
 As performer he developed extended techniques on the clarinet and with electronics and sampler.
 His performances range from solo to electro-acoustical ensembles and improvised music projects in collaboration with other artists.
 His interest in traditional cultures brought him into explorations and field researches through the Mediterranean, Eastern Europe, Balkans and the North West European islands.
 He works on expansions of radio language(s) especially through his long-term collaboration with ORF Kunstradio.
 Among his on-site/on-air/on-line projects: La Natura Ama Nascondersi (Kunstradio 1992), Napoli (Nantes 1994, official selection Prix Italia), La lunga notte (1993, award EBU/UER), Lost Memories (Graz 1994, official selection Prix Futura), Many Many Voices (Haus der Kulturen der Welt, Berlino 1995, CD Edel Records / Akademie der Künste Berlin), Fuori Luogo (commissioned by SFB Sender Freies Berlin for the Prix Europa 98 opening), OZ (SFB / Sonambiente 1996), Italia anno zero (2005), L'assedio delle ceneri (RAI, 2008).
 Urban explorations is a fundamental aspect of his work.
 He collects soundscapes since the beginning of the 80's.
-His interest in urban spaces brought him to the creation of a corpus of sound and visual work based on this research.
 Some of this activity is documented on-line in the permanent website Atlas Linz (since 1998) created in collaboration with the Ars Electronica Center Linz.
-The site is conceived as an open net space devoted to urban explorations and interventions.
-He develops interfaces and software/hardware in different research centres & foundations.